LLNL/Abmarl/docs/src/gridworld.rst

    Abmarl's GridWorld Simulation Framework.
 A simulation has a Grid, a dictionary of agents, and various components that manage the various features of the simulation.
+   The componets shown in medium-blue are user-configurable and -creatable.

 The GridWorld Simulation Framework utilizes a modular design that allows users to create new features and plug them in as components of the simulation.
 Every component